Hartman14/GroupVideoGame/README.md

 # GroupVideoGame
 CSCI 313 Group Video Game Scripting Code Repository
 {
-use p key to pause and unpause the game. the pause menu is a prefab, and currently would need to be added to each level.
+1. use p key to pause and unpause the game.
-  -save is not currently implemented.
-  -quit game does work, it brings the player back to the main menu,
-    -the main menu quit also works but only if the game is built outside of the editor.
+2. the pause menu is a prefab, and currently would need to be added to each level. a.save is not currently implemented. b.quit game does work, it brings the player back to the main menu, -the main menu quit also works but only if the game is built outside of the editor.

   main menu